Africa’s largest data centre to get even larger with big investment

 Total usable floor space will grow by 4,000 square metres to reach 12,000 square metres.
 All up, 60MW of power will be reticulated to the site and thereby addressing requirements for further expansion after the completion of Phase 1.
 This will bring the total power available for the campus to 80MW.

 Teraco chief financial officer Jan Hnzido says the African continent is continuing to transform its practices to digital so there is no shortage of demans now and in the foreseeable future.
-The expansion announcement comes after the recently launched Riverfields hyperscale data centre in Bredell.
+The expansion announcement comes after the recently launched Riverfields hyperscale data center in Bredell.

 Of course this expansion won't come cheap, and Hnzido says funding comes via a combination of internally generated funds the enlarging of existing debt facilities R1.2 billion to R1.8 billion.